pboling/yacs/README.md

 ## Requirements

 Runtime behavior (dev and prod): On page load, the app performs an initial GET /scanner to fetch the initial dataset for both tables, and it also opens a WebSocket connection and subscribes to updates (scanner-filter and per-pair/per-pair-stats).
 This is true in all environments.
-In dev, REST may come from a local mock while WebSocket updates flow from the public API via the /ws proxy.

 ### 1. Component Structure